-The YMCA uses The Creative Curriculum® for Infants and Toddlers which is an early childhood curriculum that helps teachers appreciate and find joy in the everyday discoveries that delight a child-the sound a rattle makes; the leaves blowing in circles by the wind; the ball that unexpectedly rolls across a child's path; the ants marching across the pavement.
+The YMCA uses The Creative Curriculum^{} for Infants and Toddlers which is an early childhood curriculum that helps teachers appreciate and find joy in the everyday discoveries that delight a child-the sound a rattle makes; the leaves blowing in circles by the wind; the ball that unexpectedly rolls across a child's path; the ants marching across the pavement.
 It is a comprehensive curriculum that helps teachers achieves the very best program for children under three.
 If the interactions children have are nurturing, consistent, and loving, and the experiences they have are appropriately challenging, then infants, toddlers, and twos grow and flourish.
 In such an environment, children learn to trust and joyfully explore their surroundings, making discoveries and developing a sense of themselves as competent learners and caring human beings.
+Parents are invited to ask about the curriculum.
 The everyday activities consist of: